amandaguglieri/hackinglife/docs/1433-mssql.md

 # To update the currently configured value for this feature.
 RECONFIGURE;
 ```

+>Note:  The Windows process spawned by `xp_cmdshell` has the same security rights as the SQL Server service account

 Now we can use the msSQL terminal to execute commands: